 - 1/4 cup roasted peanuts, chopped (optional)

-Season chicken breast with salt and pepper.
-Heat a non-stick skillet over medium-high heat, spray pan with cooking spray.
+- Season chicken breast with salt and pepper.
+Heat a non-stick skillet over medium-high heat, spray the pan with cooking spray.
 Working in batches brown the chicken and transfer to a plate.
 Spray the pan with cooking spray as needed.

-Spray pan with a little cooking spray, add green onion, carrot, and peppers.
+- Spray pan with a little cooking spray, add green onion, carrot, and peppers.
 Saute, for 4 minutes.
-Push aside and add eggs, scramble and stir until cooked through.
+Push aside and add eggs, scramble, and stir until cooked through.
 Add peanut sauce and chicken, toss to coat.
 Bring sauce to a simmer for 3 minutes or until sauce thickens.
 Add noodles and cilantro, toss until evenly coated.

 Topping with chopped peanuts adds | Calories 160 Fat 13 Carbs 7 Protein 6